serpent-linux/website/content/blog/stage3-complete.md

 ### Future ISO

 We cannot currently say when we'll **definitely** have an ISO, however we do know that some VM-specific images will arrive first.
-Afte that we'll focus on an installer (package selection based) and a default developer experience.
+After that we'll focus on an installer (package selection based) and a default developer experience.
 All we can say is strap in, and enjoy the ride.